telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_workWeekStart

-Sets the Gantts's first day of the work week.
+Sets the Gantt's first day of the work week.

 #### Parameters